benjaminsnorris/mentalworkhealth/_posts/2022-10-11-a-rescue-med-that-works.md

 ---
-title: "A rescue med that works"
+title: "🧠 A rescue med that works"
 date: 2022-10-11 07:31:00-0600
 tags:
 - mental health